raveljs/ravel/README.md

 *modules/cities.js*

-    // Ravel error and logging services $E and $L can
+    // Ravel error and logging services $E, $L and
-    // be injected alongside your own modules and
+    // $Params can be injected alongside your own
-    // npm dependencies.
-No require statements or
+    // modules and npm dependencies.
+No require
-    // relative paths!
+    // statements or relative paths!
-    module.exports = function($E, $L, async) {
+    module.exports = function($E, $L, $Params, async) {
       var Cities = {};
       var c = ['Toronto', 'New York', 'Chicago'];